Improving Health Care Through Immigration

-At the immigration law firm of Yeager & Etkind — with offices in Rockville, Maryland; Washington, D.C.; and Arlington and McLean, Virginia — we help clients throughout the region understand how unique aspects of the U.S. immigration process apply to medical professionals.
+At the immigration law firm of Yeager & Etkind — with offices in Rockville, Maryland and Washington, D.C.; — we help clients throughout the region understand how unique aspects of the U.S. immigration process apply to medical professionals.
 Contact us to discuss your needs with one of our experienced immigration lawyers.

 Pursuing Exemptions and Waivers for Medical Staff

 While visas for medical professionals are in many ways similar to other employment-based visas — with green cards available under the EB-2 category and temporary work visas available under various categories — there are some important exemptions and waivers for medical personnel.

 Registered nurses and physical therapists, in particular, are exempt from the foreign labor certification (PERM) process as long as certain requirements are met by the foreign professional programs through which they have been licensed.